A hypergraph bandwidth theorem: Background and applications

 \section{Background and applications}

 The study of Hamilton cycles and related structures under minimum degree conditions presents a rich branch of research.
-In the following, we provide a short historic overview, followed by several applications of \cref{thm:framework-bandwidth-simple}.
+In the following, we provide a short historical overview, followed by several applications of \cref{thm:framework-bandwidth-simple}.